CATEGORY: Human Competence | AUTHOR: Amy Hackett-Jones

 A great mentor acts as our external eyes and ears, providing a more accurate picture of our reality from a wider, more experienced perspective.
 They recognise the fundamentals, see our blind spots, and predict the potential blocks in our path.
 They break our actions down and then help us build them back up again.

 Being mentored can be as painful a journey as it is enlightening, as we require courage to be vulnerable.
 Remember how Luke resisted the support of Obi-Wan, and again later when Yoda mentored him.
 We often don’t like being observed because we feel we are being critiqued.
 We resist the ensuing work we need to do on ourselves, because of the fear of judgement, of failing, of not being good enough.
 Yet, these fears are the very building blocks of our success.
-There are periods where we are likely to get worse before we get better, because we are flexing new mental, emotional, psychological, physical and emotional muscles.
+There are periods where we are likely to get worse before we get better, because we are flexing new mental, emotional, physical and spiritual muscles.

 Expanding our self-awareness to see beyond what’s right around the corner